DannyJRa/blog/content/post/09_Reticulate3_BLOG.md

+d
-The original blog entry is here https://dannyjra.github.io/09_Reticulate/09_Reticulate3_BLOG.html and the code can be found in this repository folder https://github.com/DannyJRa/DannyJRa.github.io/tree/master//09_Reticulate/09_Reticulate3_BLOG.html
+>The original blog entry is here https://dannyjra.github.io/09_Reticulate/09_Reticulate3_BLOG.html and the code can be found in this repository folder https://github.com/DannyJRa/DannyJRa.github.io/tree/master//09_Reticulate/09_Reticulate3_BLOG.html